swingfox/swingfox/README.md

 ### Hi there 👋

-💼 : I’m currently working at FPT Software Philippines, where I'm a Software Engineer II
-💻 : I’m currently programming projects involving Java 8, NodeJS, Kubernetes, Golang, Machine Learning and much more
+💼 : I’m currently working at FPT Software Philippines, where I'm a Software Engineer III (Senior) 💻 : I’m currently programming projects involving Java 8/11, Redis, Apache Kafka, Serverless, NodeJS, Kubernetes, Golang, Machine Learning and much more
 🌱 : I’m currently learning RxJava and Spring WebFlux
 👯 : I’m looking to collaborate on community and/or open source projects
 💬 : Ask me about Java, Design Patterns and Backend development tools